stokpop/lograter/README.md

 * `%d` (milliseconds) or `%D` (microseconds) or `%T` (seconds)
 * `%s`

 You can directly copy the log pattern definition from the http.conf file.
-If the original log pattern is unknown or non-existend, you can create a log pattern yourself and make use of "placeholders" such as "`%{name}X`" for the parts that are not needed.
+If the original log pattern is unknown or non-existent, you can create a log pattern yourself and make use of "placeholders" such as "`%{name}X`" for the parts that are not needed.

 Take this line for example: